dianepaverman/starter_angular_project/README.md

 18. Express
 19. Npm install
 20. Npm i cors --save
+21. Reset overwritten files
-21. Npm run dev
+22. Npm run dev
-22. Go to “localhost:3000/api/users” in the browser to make sure it’s working
+23. Go to “localhost:3000/api/users” in the browser to make sure it’s working
-23. Cd ../client
+24. Cd ../client
-24. Grunt serve
+25. Grunt serve
-25. Should be getting data from the server, or at least no errors
+26. Should be getting data from the server, or at least no errors

 ## Notes
 npm test won't work in windows 10 so in the terminal, do